jandoka3/object-reid/README.md

 An MSI GeForce GTX 1070Ti and an MSI GeForce GTX 1060 OC GPU were used for training and testing the models.

+The whole trained neural network implementation is in the "trained_NN".

 # Datasets and trained models

 For your convenience, all datasets, files and model weights which are needed to evaluate our models are zipped into a single folder.
 The file can be downloaded from [this link](https://drive.google.com/open?id=1ZqpSeq-8r5_WcH8In99wwPOclGY56JQA).